tintin10q/Minecraft-font-and-translation-generator/README.md

 ]
 ```
 The program scans the json and creates a font with that setup for each item in file_names.
-The $ is replaced with the file name
+The $ is replaced with the file name.

-"file": is the name of the image file
+"file": is the name of the image file,
-"name": is how the character will be named in the translation file
+"name": is how the character will be named in the translation file.

 A new unicode is asigned for each font.
 The first unicode's is \uE001 you can change this in the
-.py version on line 30
+.py version on line 30.

-Running the example will make it way more clear then me trying to explain it
+Running the example will make it way more clear then me trying to explain it.

 Negative spaces are included
 -------------------
 Negative spaces by AmberW#4615 are included with the generation and the translation file needed for
-negative spaces is also included
+negative spaces is also included.